 - Chili oil

-- Cook rice per package instructions, then distribute the rice between two bowls and set aside while you cook the eggs.Note: As mentioned in the post above, I always love a little extra rice, so typically use more than ½ cup of cooked rice per bowl.
-You can use whatever amount you prefer.
+- Cook rice according to package instructions, then distribute the rice between two bowls and set aside while you cook the eggs.Note: If you want less (or more rice), you can adjust the quantity to whatever amount you prefer.

-- Allow eggs to cook until the whites are set (firm) and the yolk is done to your liking.
-I like the yolks runny, so generally cook about 2 to 3 minutes.
+- Allow eggs to cook until the whites are set (firm) and the yolks are done to your liking.
+I like the yolks runny, so generally cook for about 2 to 3 minutes.
 You can cook longer, if you like.
 Once done, remove the eggs from the pan immediately and place an egg over each rice bowl.

 - Divide the kimchi between the two bowls, then drizzle with soy sauce (to taste).
 Garnish to taste (if desired), with any of the garnish ideas.
 Serve and enjoy!

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.